How To Feed Bones Safely To Dogs

 How big you ask?
 Really big!

-If a fractured tooth is not noticed and appropriate treatment is not given immediately then the tooth dies and an abscess will form over time.
+If a fractured tooth is not noticed and appropriate treatment is not given immediately then the tooth dies and a tooth root abscess will form over time.

 CONCLUSION: Is Feeding Bones A Yay Or A Nay?

-I am not a huge fan of bones; I see too many animals affected by them (not all are of course).
+Most vets are not a huge fan of feeding bones to dogs because they see too many animals affected by them (not all are of course).

-However, I realise that people still like their dog to eat bones.
+Vets do realise that people like their dogs to eat bones.

 Never feed cooked bones, instead feed raw bones.